 A TOEFL score is valid for two years and then will no

 longer be officially reported since a candidate's language proficiency could have significantly

 changed since the date of the test.

-advice on TOEFL test content.
+The TOEFL Committee of Examiners is composed of 12 specialists in linguistics, language testing, teaching or research.
+Its main responsibility is to advice on TOEFL test content.
 The committee helps ensure the test is a valid measure of English language proficiency reflecting current trends and methodologies.

 Since its introduction in late 2005, the Internet-based Test

 (iBT) has progressively replaced both the computer-based tests (CBT) and paper-based tests (PBT),

 although paper-based testing is still used in select areas.
 The iBT has been introduced in phases,